WHAT and WHY Cohousing?

 For more information on financial requirements FINANCIAL AND LEGAL

-For more information on why people choose to cohouse FACTS & RESOURCES
+For more information on why people choose cohousing FACTS & RESOURCES

 To be Clear….there are similar models of housing that are like-minded but not quite the same.